Penpa Tsering: Political career

 Penpa was sworn in as Sikyong on 27 May 2021 in the presence of the Dalai Lama who attended virtually.
 The oath was administered by Chief Justice Commissioner Sonam Norbu Dagpo.
 He often quotes the middle way and guidance of Dalai Lama.

+On 28 May 2026, US official Riley Barnes congratulated Sikyong Penpa Tsering on his re-election as head of the Central Tibetan Administration, with leaders from Taiwan, India, and Australia also sending support.
+The statements underscored continued international backing for Tibetans living in exile amid China’s control and restrictions in Tibet.